AkmalAbbas5129/MetricOptimizerExpert/README.md

 # The GenOptimizer

 The GenOptimizer is a web application designed to solve optimization problems using advanced AI and machine learning models.
-This app leverages the power of GPT-3.5 and Azure services to provide optimal solutions to complex problems, generate insightful reports, and log user interactions for further analysis.
+This app leverages the power of Generative AI and Azure services to provide optimal solutions to complex optimization problems, generate insightful answer, and log user interactions for further analysis.

 ## Table of Contents
 1. [Codebase](#codebase)